Anyone can knit!

 Cross the two loops and then insert the working yarn from back to front through the loop on the right and then the one on the left.

 Continue back across the row as you did for the previous row.
-At the end of the row, you will work in the first loop that you skipped in the beginning of row 2.
+At the end of the row, you will work in the first loop that you skipped at the beginning of row 2.

 Knitting with loop yarn is fun and easy.
 Even kids can do it!

-LOOP YARN TUTORIALS:
+Other LOOP YARN stitch TUTORIALS:

-Loop Yarn Project - Garter Ridge Pillow
+Loop Yarn Project - Garter Ridge Pillow - This pillow is a wonderful project for a beginner.

 You can find other Loop Yarn Project ideas and tutorials on our Pinterest Board Loop Yarn - Tutorials and Projects.